Armored Heart: Tamed Soul

 She hadn’t even noticed she was crying until Lauren wrapped her in a hug.
 “Oh!
 Celia, you’re welcome.
 But, uh… are you okay?”
 They ended up in a chair with Celia in Lauren’s lap.
 Careful hands trailed along her back, comforting but not pressuring.
 “Why are you crying?”

-Celia took a moment to silently curse the fey, Aversa, Gella, and any gods that happened to be listening.
+Celia took a moment to silently curse the fae, Aversa, Gella, and any gods that happened to be listening.
 Not Shala, though.
 Shala had given her gifts enough.
 When had she lost so much control of herself?
 She could bear wounds with a stoic pride, march along roads for hours without a peep of complaint, work herself to exhaustion and come back for more.
 She had done those things, many times over.
 Her emotions had been under her control.
 Now it felt like her mind was on the verge of rebelling.
 Desires, needs, wants, all in conflict with one another, while all Celia could do was try to keep herself together.

 She couldn’t shake the thought of the temptress, so she tried focusing on the situation instead.
 She didn’t have something to sink into, besides Lauren, and that would probably not be productive.
 Too much temptation.
 But she could let Lauren’s presence anchor her.
-“I...” she began, unsure of what to say.
+“I…" She began, unsure of what to say.
 So she sighed, and let Lauren’s presence soothe her.
 The beating of the priestess’s heart became the center of the world.
 The rhythm of her breath, the slight scent of soap and shampoo that clung to their skin, it all provided something external for Celia to grip onto.
 “It’s a lot,” she finally managed.
 “Letting you control me.
 Just a week ago I would have been terrified.
 And if it wasn’t you, I still might be.
 But it feels so wonderful.”

 Lauren’s fingers brushed Celia's back, and she smiled brilliantly.
 “I’m glad I can make it feel so good for you.”
 They stayed like that for a long moment, as Celia got her breathing back under control.
 “Would you like to stop for now?”
 It was offered so freely.
 She wouldn’t keep Celia under her power, not if Celia didn’t want it.
 She hadn’t shown the slightest hint that she even considered making Celia want it…

 Celia shook her head, moving down to kiss Lauren tenderly.
 It was brief, and chaste, and it brightened the mood considerably.
 “I want to keep going, Miss Lauren.”
-A bloom of warmth spread at the title,and Celia’s smile turned a little shy.
-“Maybe...
-Could you give me a role to play?
+A bloom of warmth spread at the title, and Celia’s smile turned a little shy.
+“Maybe… Could you give me a role to play?
 Like you talked about, in the city?”
 That idea had lurked, seductive and dark, but not so dark with Lauren here, in Celia’s mind.
 Being told to play as someone else, given the wonderful reward of knowing she was being a good girl.

 Lauren glanced around the room, then shot up, grinning.
 Celia followed her gaze, to… her art supplies?
 “That would work perfectly,” the priestess mused.
 “I’ll need to put you back into a trance.
 Are you okay with that?”